 Some banks currently restrict their customers' ability to share financial information with third parties like Petal.
 Since they aren't providing us with a full picture of your digital financial record, we can't accurately process your application.

 Unfortunately, Petal doesn't have any control over how much information your bank may be willing to share.
 If you'd like to apply for Petal, we encourage you to contact your financial institution directly to let them know you'd like to have your data shared with whoever you choose — it's your data after all!
-If these banks hear from enough customers like you, hopefully, they'll join the 14,000+ financial institutions that currently support this capability.
+If these banks hear from enough customers like you, hopefully, they'll join the 14,000+ banks, credit unions, and financial institutions that currently support this capability.